curtmorgan3/dnd/README.md

 Want to start a game?
 Create a new campaign and invite your friends to play through invite links sent directly from the TTC.
 Once they've joined, you'll be able to view their characters.

 When it's time to host a session, bring your tablets and laptops along.
 Check into a campaign through the TTC and everyone will have access to each other.
-The DM can randomly generate NPCs, attack players, add buffs or debuffs, handle transaction, or quickly refer to notes and stats from the player's handbook.
+The DM can randomly generate NPCs, attack players, add buffs or debuffs, handle transactions, or quickly refer to the game's rules.

-Players can attack other players or NPCs, removing the need to roll and do math, buy items from shops and check references or character details.
+Players can attack other players or NPCs, removing the need to roll dice and do math, buy items from shops and check references or character details.

 # Wireframes
 Landing / Register : https://wireframe.cc/N87blU